annatrembach/UniversityApp/README.md

 Now you can interact with the application via the console.

+---
+### Initial Data

+On the first run, the application will populate the database with initial data.
+These entities are configured inside the `DbContext class` and include sample departments and lecturers for testing and demonstration.

+If the database already contains data, this step will be skipped automatically.

+---

 ### Stop the Application

 To stop the application, write `exit` in the terminal where it's running.